run2780/AWS-Projects/AWS Networking/VPC Traffic Flow and Security/Readme.md

 ### What is Amazon VPC?

 A VPC (Virtual Private Cloud) is like your own private space inside AWS.
 In this space, you can set up and run AWS resources in a network that you control.
-Themain idea is that it’s separate and secure, so your resources don’t mix withothers.
+The main idea is that it’s separate and secure, so your resources don’t mix withothers.

 ### How I used Amazon VPC in this project?

-In this project, I used Amazon VPC to demonstrate how data flow from client/user to VPC via Security groups and Network ACL.
+To ensure secure and efficient communication within the cloud environment, I leverage Amazon Virtual Private Cloud (VPC) as the foundation of my project’s networking setup.
+The focus is on controlling traffic flow and enforcing security at multiple layers.

+#### Core Essentials Implemented
+##### Route Table
+* Defines how traffic is directed within the VPC.
+* Associates subnets with specific routes to control communication between internal resources and external networks.
+* Ensures proper connectivity to the internet (via Internet Gateway) or private networks (via VPN/Direct Connect).

+##### Security Group
+* Acts as a virtual firewall at the instance level.
+* Controls inbound and outbound traffic for EC2 instances.
+* Configured with rules to allow only necessary protocols and ports (e.g., SSH, HTTP/HTTPS).
+* Provides stateful filtering, meaning return traffic is automatically allowed.

+##### Network ACL (Access Control List)
+* Provides an additional layer of security at the subnet level.
+* Controls inbound and outbound traffic using stateless rules (explicitly allow or deny).
+* Useful for setting broader restrictions across multiple instances in a subnet.
+* Helps mitigate risks by blocking unwanted IP ranges or protocols.

 ### Personal reflection
 Completing this project provided me with valuable hands-on experience in the foundational aspects of AWS networking.
-I was able to deepen my understanding of key networking concepts such as IPv4 addressing, CIDR blocks, and subnetting.
+This project showed me that cloud infrastructure is not just about deploying resources—it’s about designing secure, scalable systems with intention.
+I now feel more prepared to approach larger, more complex architectures with confidence.
+The entire exercise, including documentation, was completed in approximately 45 minutes, reflecting both my grasp of the theoretical concepts and my ability to apply them effectively in practice.
+This project reinforced my confidence in working with AWS networking components and highlighted the importance of structured planning when building cloud infrastructure.

 One thing I didn't expect in this project was default network ACL available which is designed to allow all traffic to move freely until you decide to customize the rules to fit your needs.